A Reverse-BSDE Diffusion Sampler: Reverse-BSDE diffusion sampler

-The most challenging part of the proof is establishing the uniqueness of the solution.
-Notably, this is not straightforward under the standard theory of BSDEs, as the generator function exhibits quadratic growth and the terminal condition is unbounded.
+Proving uniqueness under the standard theory of BSDEs is not straightforward, as the generator function exhibits quadratic growth and the terminal condition is possibly unbounded.
 For further non-standard results on uniqueness of BSDEs, see \cite{Uniqueness1, Uniqueness2, Uniqueness3}.
-To maintain the flow of the paper, we present the proof for Theorem \ref{thm:bsde} in Appendix \ref{app:uniqueness}.
+To maintain the flow of the paper, we present the proof for Theorem~\ref{thm:bsde} in Appendix~\ref{app:uniqueness}.

-\section{The Algorithm}
+\section{The algorithm}